Also available in: Español (Spanish)

-Quick question.
-What do you think is the most common medical complication during and after childbirth?
-Chances are, you won’t answer mental health issues.Yet perinatal mood and anxiety disorders (PMADs)—including prenatal and postpartum depression and anxiety—top the list, affecting at least one in seven women.
-In addition to the substantial human toll of these conditions, they come with a hefty price tag, especially because women who have them often go untreated.
+In addition to the substantial human toll of these conditions, they come with a hefty price tag, especially because birthing people who have them often go untreated.

 Get the Facts

-- Many factors can contribute to perinatal mood and anxiety disorders including changes in hormones, biology, psychology, and environment.
-These factors can vary from individual to individual and even from pregnancy to pregnancy for the same woman.
+Many factors can contribute to perinatal mood and anxiety disorders including changes in hormones, biology, psychology, and environment.
+These factors can vary from individual to individual and even from pregnancy to pregnancy for the same birthing person.